 Requiring "Use-By" Dates on Labels of Prescribed Medicines.

 A patient asked if her child's asthma inhaler was still potent after 15-months and my "yes" answer was just an educated guess.
 I contacted the FDA and learned that their regulations require expiration dating on a manufacturer's stock bottle of prescription medicine and also on the packaging of nonprescription medicines, but only 20 states required expiration dating on the labels of prescriptions dispensed to consumers.
 It made little sense that a patient should know when his laxative expires but not his thyroid medicine.
 So. after publishing a paper that described variability in advice offered by pharmacists, I publicized this issue using national media that included the NY Times and the Today Show.
-We were not as successful getting uniform labeling requirements in the US as we were in Canada, but most large pharmacy chains now add a "use by" date on the labels of prescription medicines they dispense - often an arbitrary date one-year from the time of purchase.
+We were not as successful getting uniform labeling requirements in the US as we were in Canada, but most large pharmacy chains now add a "use by" time on the labels of prescription medicines they dispense - often using an arbitrary one-year from the date of purchase.

 Improving Healthcare for Veterans in a Community Setting.